digitaltwinconsortium/AAS-Repository/README.md

 And then point your browser to http://localhost.

+Note: For a quickstart, the AAS Repository is integrated in the [Manufacturing Ontologies](https://github.com/digitaltwinconsortium/ManufacturingOntologies) reference solution.

 # Required Environment variables

 1. ServicePassword: Password to access the service via basic authentication header